-A speech-language evaluation at CARD is performed by a speech-language pathologist to gain insight into a child's developing speech language and communication skills.
+A speech-language evaluation at CARD is performed by a speech-language pathologist to gain insight into a child's developing speech, language, and social communication skills.
 A speech-language pathologist will obtain a variety of scores from the tests utilized in the evaluation.
-These scores (standard scores, age equivalents and percentile ranks), as well as information from other types of tests, help the speech-language pathologist determine if a child has delayed or disordered language.
+These scores (standard scores, age equivalents and percentile ranks), as well as clinical observation and information from other types of tests, help the speech-language pathologist determine if a child has a language impairment.

-In addition to determining if a language delay or disorder is present, speech-language pathologists at CARD may give special tests, observational scales and parent report measures to gather information about social, play, communicative and behavioral patterns that are characteristic of autism.
-A report is generated that uses this information to help other professionals make diagnostic decisions about whether the child has an autism spectrum disorder and to make recommendations for intervention.
+In addition to determining if a language impairment is present, speech-language pathologists at CARD may give special tests, observational scales and parent report measures to gather information about social, play, communicative and behavioral patterns that are characteristic of autism.
+These test results along with clinician impressions help other professionals make diagnostic decisions about whether the child has an autism spectrum disorder and to make recommendations for intervention.

 What tests are used in a speech-language evaluation?

-Formal/standardized test can be administered to evaluate a child's comprehension of language, expressive language, articulation and receptive and expressive vocabulary skills.
-Informal tests may include an oral-motor examination, language samples, some structural play interactions, caregiver questionnaires and checklists that will help provide additional information to supplement the formal tests administered.
+Formal/standardized tests can be administered to evaluate a variety of skills including receptive and expressive language, pragmatic language, and articulation.
+Informal tests may include an oral-motor examination, language samples, structured play observations, caregiver questionnaires and checklists that will help provide additional information to supplement the formal tests administered.

 Why is a speech-language evaluation beneficial?

-The recommendation from a speech-language assessment may address:
+The recommendations from a speech-language assessment may address: